blatyo/page_rankr/README.md

         end
       end
     end

-Then, just make sure you require the class and PageRankr and whenver you call PageRankr.backlinks it'll be able to use your class.
+Then, just make sure you require the class and PageRankr and whenever you call PageRankr.backlinks it'll be able to use your class.

 ## Note on Patches/Pull Requests

 * Fork the project.
 * Make your feature addition or bug fix.
 * Add tests for it.
 This is important so I don't break it in a